goldsborough/lru-cache/README.md

 ## Documentation

 We have 100% public and private documentation coverage with a decent effort behind it.
 As such we ask you to RTFM to see the full interface we provide (it is a superset of `std::unordered_map`, minus the new node interface).
 Documentation can be generated with [Doxygen](http://www.stack.nl/~dimitri/doxygen/) by running the `doxygen` command inside the `docs/` folder.

+Also do check out all the examples in the `examples/` folder!

 ## LICENSE